๐Ÿ“ฃHonors Marketing

 Howard-Sheth Model

-• Decision-making units recognize that purchases often involve multiple influencers—critical for B2B marketing and family purchase decisions
+• The model also recognizes decision-making units, acknowledging that purchases often involve multiple influencers.
+This is critical for B2B marketing and family purchase decisions where the buyer, user, and decision-maker may all be different people.

-Compare: EKB Model vs. Howard-Sheth Model—both describe decision stages, but EKB emphasizes the linear process while Howard-Sheth focuses on the psychological processing that happens at each stage.
-If an FRQ asks about how consumers evaluate information, lean toward Howard-Sheth.
+Compare: EKB Model vs. Howard-Sheth Model: both describe decision stages, but EKB emphasizes the linear process and environmental influences, while Howard-Sheth focuses on the psychological processing that happens at each stage.
+If a question asks about how consumers evaluate information internally, lean toward Howard-Sheth.

 Communication and Persuasion Models

 These frameworks explain how marketing messages influence consumer attitudes and behaviors.
-The underlying principle is that persuasion follows predictable patterns based on message characteristics and audience involvement.
+The underlying principle is that persuasion follows predictable patterns based on message characteristics and audience involvement level.

 AIDA Model (Attention, Interest, Desire, Action)